 Your Reflections should be between 450-550 words in length.
 Carefully read the assignment instructions each week.
 Be sure you answer all parts of the assignment.
-Reflections should reference at least two ideas described in the book or other assigned material AND each reference should have a proper citation attached to it.

 Push yourselves, give things more thought, and remember that it's okay to question traditional thoughts if you see something differently.